 guse ars

-guse ars is a Tokyo based artist unit by Takahiro Murahashi and Satomi Iwase that started in 2010.
-As a source for our creation, we collect pottery fragments that have washed ashore, continuing to produce a variety of works.
+guse ars is a Tokyo-based artist unit by Takahiro Murahashi and Satomi Iwase that started in 2010.
+As a source for our creative work, we collect pottery fragments that have washed ashore and continue to produce a variety of works.
 We also work as graphic and display designers.

-Walking along a seashore or riverbank, one can find fragments of pottery which used to be part of a vase or tile.
-These fragments have washed ashore and sometimes the original patterns remain on their surface.
-“Washed Pattern” is a guse ars’ project, which recomposes the patterns extracted from fragments of old pottery in order to create new patterns.
-Reincorporating new patterns into our daily lives through the form of tile, we also looks to the future, when the pattern will once again break into pieces and be washed ashore.
-This cycle can continue eternally, as it were, as life passes on from generation to generation.
-What is inscribed on this tile is an immense sequence of patterns which unfold over time and originate from a single fragment.
+Walking along a seashore or riverbank, one can find fragments of pottery that were once part of a vase or a tile.
+These fragments have washed ashore, and sometimes their original patterns still remain on the surface.
+“Washed Pattern” is a project by guse ars that recomposes patterns extracted from fragments of old pottery to create new ones.
+By reincorporating these new patterns into our daily lives in the form of tiles, we also look to the future, when the patterns once again break into pieces and are washed ashore.
+This cycle can continue endlessly, as life is passed on from generation to generation.
+What is inscribed on this tile is an immense sequence of patterns that unfolds over time and originates from a single fragment.

 latest gallery